-Board Treasurer, Finance & Audit Committee Lead
+Board Treasurer; Finance & Audit Committee Lead

-Legal Committee Lead
+Legal & Risk Management Committee Lead

-Governance Committee Lead
+Governance & Strategy Lead

-Board Focal Point for Anti-Bullying, Anti-Harassment
+Board Focal Point for Anti-Bullying and Anti-Harassment

 The CAN Charter is the document that gives clarity on the way the CAN network is organised and works.
 CAN is a network of NGOs working on climate change from around the world.
 These members are autonomous and independent.
 Many of these members have their own forms of organisation and their own national or regional rules.